imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/file-search.md

 ## Key Features

-- Comprehensive search - Quickly locate Microsoft 365 files and folders across various platforms.
+- Quickly locate Microsoft 365 files and folders across various platforms by searching for a file's name or its contents.
 - Filter options - Narrow down search results using filters such as file type and author.
 - Preview files - View file previews directly within the app to quickly identify the right document.
 - Share files - Share files directly within the app, making collaboration easier and more efficient.